MituuZ/test-fixture-mockito-problem/readme.md

                 - Variant 'testResultsElementsForTest' provides 'test-fixture-mockito-problem:subproject-2:unspecified'
 ```

-It seems that there was something more, because I was not able to replicate the issue by just using the blocks that solved it.
+It seems that there was something more,
+because I was not able to replicate the issue by creating a new project with the same setup.
+Hopefully, this example will help someone else with the same issue, even if it does not replicate the exact problem.

 ### Solution
 I was able to solve the issue by removing the following line from the main [build.gradle](build.gradle) file: